arduino/docs-content/content/arduino-cloud/01.guides/08.alexa/alexa.md

 This tutorial focuses on using the [MKR RGB Shield](https://store.arduino.cc/products/arduino-mkr-rgb-shield) but can easily be modified to use any other RGB pixels / matrices.

-***You can also find all variables that can be synchronized between Arduino Cloud and Alexa in the [IoT Cloud Variables guide](/arduino-cloud/getting-started/cloud-variables#alexa-variables).***
+***You can also find all variables that can be synchronized between Arduino Cloud and Alexa in the [Cloud Variables guide](/arduino-cloud/getting-started/cloud-variables#alexa-variables).***

 ## Goals